Cooking with Nana Ling

 • Add flour gradually, again avoiding the need to overmix the dough.

-Choc Chip Biscuit troubleshooting
+Choc Chip Biscuit FAQs

-If you find your cookies are spreading too much during cooking, chill the dough in the fridge before baking off.
+If you find your biscuits are spreading too much during cooking, chill the dough in the fridge before baking off.
 Though note that you shouldn't have to do this if you're using this recipe.

-Can I freeze Choc Chip Cookie dough?
+Can I freeze Choc Chip Biscuit dough?

 You sure can, for up to a couple of months.